Ahmedabad: Slum Networking Project

 Photograph of slum neighborhood in Ahmedabad, 1979.

 In the 1990s, the AMC faced increased slum populations.
 They found that residents were willing and able to pay for legal connections to water, sewage, and electricity, but because of tenure issues, they were paying higher prices for low-quality, informal connections.
 To address this, beginning in 1995, the AMC partnered with civil society organisations to create the Slum Networking Project (SNP) to improve basic services in 60 slums, benefitting approximately 13,000 households.
 This project, also known as Parivartan (Change), involved participatory planning in which slum residents were partners alongside AMC, private institutions, microfinance lenders, and local NGOs.
 The goal of the program was to provide both physical infrastructure (including water supply, sewers, individual toilets, paved roads, storm drainage, and tree planting) and community development (i.e. the formation of resident associations, women's groups, community health interventions, and vocational training).
 In addition, participating households were granted a minimum de facto tenure of ten years.
 The project cost a total of ₹4,350 million.
 Community members and the private sector each contributed ₹600 million, NGOs provided ₹90 million, and the AMC paid for the rest of the project.
 Each slum household was responsible for no more than 12% of the cost of upgrading their home.

 This project has generally been regarded as a success.
 Having access to basic services increased the residents' working hours, since most work out of their homes.
 It also reduced the incidence of illness, particularly water-borne illness, and increased children's rates of school attendance.
-The SNP received the 2006 UNHABITAT Dubai International Award for Best Practice to Improve the Living Environment.
+The SNP received the 2006 UN-Habitat Dubai International Award for Best Practice to Improve the Living Environment.
 However, concerns remain about the community's responsibility and capacity for the maintenance of the new infrastructure.
 Additionally, trust was weakened when the AMC demolished two of the slums that were upgraded as part of SNP to create recreational parks.

 Religion and ethnicity

 According to the 2011 census, Hindus are the predominant religious community in the city, comprising 81.56% of the population, followed by Muslims (13.51%), Jains (3.62%), Christians (0.85%) and Sikhs (0.24%).
 Buddhists, people following other religions and those who did not state any religion make up the remainder.
+The 2021 census—the first in the country's history to be postponed—was rescheduled as the 2027 census; updated data will be collected during the population enumeration phase scheduled for February 2027.